tcorbettclark/sql-constructor/README.md

 * To be able to write optimum SQL *in SQL* rather than trying to write optimum SQL from another language but mentally thinking in the target SQL.

-It should be clear that **SQL-Constructor** is not an ORM.
+It should be clear that **SQL Constructor** is not an ORM.
 There is no abstraction.
 In fact, quite the opposite.

 ## SQL variants